zaid1234-11/genAI/README.md

 # AI Social Media Post Generator 🤖

-This is a simple web application built with Streamlit that uses a text-generation AI model (`distilgpt2`) to create social media posts.
-You can specify a topic, a target platform, and a desired tone to generate a creative caption and relevant hashtags.
+This is a web application built with Streamlit that leverages the powerful Google Gemini API to generate high-quality, creative social media posts.
+You can specify a topic, a target platform, and a desired tone, and the AI will create a compelling post complete with a caption and relevant hashtags.

 ***